Last updated on July 2, 2026

 Honorable Mentions

-Here are a few options for cards that let you keep your floating mana even as phases end.
-These are not directly mana doublers, but they allow you to slowly build a massive mana pool by floating your mana each turn and saving it.
-Omnath, Locus of Mana can become a ridiculously big creature, Leyline Tyrant can be a killer blow with a ton of direct damage, and Fangorn, Tree Shepherd is a treefolk typal leader.
-They all have their value in helping you keep more and more mana each turn.
+Here are a few options for cards that let you keep your floating mana as phases end.
+These are not directly mana doublers, but they allow you to build a massive mana pool by floating your mana each turn and saving it.
+Most of them provide benefits on top of just growing your mana pool from turn to turn.

 Best Mana Doubler Payoffs

 Now that you’ve gathered all this mana, it’s time to spend it.
-Now, on what?
+But, on what?

-Low-hanging fruit would be massive and expensive creatures and spells.
-Cards like Emrakul, the Promised End, Worldspine Wurm, and Ezuri's Predation can be cast quicker with mana doublers.
+Low-hanging fruit are your massive creatures and expensive spells.
+Cards like Emrakul, the Promised End, Restricted Office, and Rise of the Eldrazi can be cast quicker with mana doublers.

-Playing bomb cards is great, but what about turning that extra mana into game-winning plays.
-You can use cards like Walking Ballista, Exsanguinate, or Banefire to use that mana for winning moves.
+Playing bomb cards is great, but what about turning that extra mana into game-winning plays?
+You can use X-spells like Walking Ballista, Exsanguinate, or Banefire to filter that mana into winning moves.

 Doubling your mana can be a game changer for storm decks.
-So load your storm deck with a few mana doublers and cards like Grapeshot or Chatterstorm.
+So load your storm deck with a few mana doublers and cards like Grapeshot, Tendrils of Agony or Chatterstorm.

 How Many Mana Doublers Should You Run?